kaminari14/encryption-web-goat/README.md

 ```

 ### Level 2
 1. The application uses AES encryption with a dynamic key and a dynamic IV.
-The dynamic key is sent to the server in a request header - x-secure as observed in the JS code in sript.js file.
+The dynamic key is sent to the server in a request header - x-secure, as observed in the JS code in sript.js file.
 The first 16 characters of the header is the key and the next 16 characters are the IV.
 ```
 else if (document.querySelector("body > div > form").classList.contains("AES-2")){
   rand_key = generateRandomString(16)